jotego/jtcores/modules/jtframe/doc/debug.md

 keys F7-F10 will toggle bits in the gfx_en bus.
 After reset all bits are high.
 These bits are meant to be used to enable/disable graphic layers.

+## Sound Channel Enable Bus

+Shift + keys F7-F11 will toggle bits in the snd_en bus.
+These bits are handled automatically by games using **mem.yaml** to define audio.
+Each key will toggle on and off and audio channel during test builds.

 ## Generic 8-bit Debug bus

 If JTFRAME_RELEASE is not defined, keys + and - (in a Spanish keyboard layout) will increase and decrease the 8-bit debug_bus.